Lexicon

 ORIGINAL

-The conversion of decision into irreversible state change—the moment where cognitive output crosses into physical consequence, where recommendation becomes commitment, where the proposal actuates.
-As cognition cheapens toward commodity, scarcity migrates downstream to actuation: the bottleneck is no longer thinking but doing, no longer deciding but committing.
-Four constraints bind simultaneously, in different orders depending on domain: physical throughput (matter moves slowly; semiconductor lead times persist; power transformers have delivery schedules), trusted interfaces (APIs require permissions; organizations gatekeep access), verification of reality (sensors must confirm; audits must validate; instrumentation has costs), and liability-bearing entities (someone must sign; accountability requires a sink).
+The conversion of decision into irreversible state change — the moment where cognitive output crosses into physical consequence, where recommendation becomes commitment.
+As cognition cheapens toward commodity, scarcity migrates downstream to actuation: the bottleneck is no longer thinking but doing.
+Four constraints bind simultaneously: physical throughput (matter moves slowly; semiconductor lead times persist), trusted interfaces (APIs require permissions; organizations gatekeep access), verification of reality (sensors must confirm; audits must validate), and liability-bearing entities (someone must sign; accountability requires a sink).
 Cognition can scale to arbitrary volume; actuation cannot.
-The agent can recommend a million actions per second, but atoms move at their own pace, permissions require human approval, reality must be verified, and consequence must attach to someone willing to bear it.
-The actuation bottleneck is the new frontier where economic power concentrates as cognitive capability commoditizes.
+The agent can recommend a million actions per second, but atoms move at their own pace, permissions require approval, reality must be verified, and consequence must attach to someone willing to bear it.

 Adjunction (A9)